ajaquith/markerbench/content/posts/who-killed-the-perimeter.md

 ---
 title: Who Killed the Perimeter?
 Some Clues.
+authors:
-author: arj
+ - arj
 date: 2023-11-14 12:00:00 -0400
-description: "Enterprise network perimeters have been disappearing: at first slowly, and then suddenly, all at once and at knifepoint.
+summary: "Enterprise network perimeters have been disappearing: at first slowly, and then suddenly, all at once and at knifepoint.
 If this were a game of Clue, I’d accuse the Ransomware Actor, on the Edge Device, with the Zero-Day."
 image: /images/clue.png
 featured: true
-comments: true
 tags:
   - security
 ---
 {{< figure src="/images/clue.png" title="Image: “Clue” by Parker Brothers.
 Photo is from the author’s personal set, reproduced here under Fair Use guidelines and without intent to infringe.">}}